 To slow the transmission of viruses and bacteria, wash your hands frequently.
 When you come into contact with surfaces that haven’t been cleaned, make sure to use soap and water to wash your hands for a minimum of 20 seconds.

-You can also improve personal hygiene by maintaining a clean home.
+Personal hygiene can be improved through maintaining a clean household.
 An easy way to keep your home clean is by wiping down frequently touched surfaces with disinfectant spray.

 Changing into clean clothes daily is also an excellent way to maintain personal hygiene and will help you prevent skin infections.
-Clothes capture bacteria, which makes changing them every day essential to avoiding the spread of germs.
+Clothes are a breeding ground for bacteria.
+So it is best to change them every day and washing them at least twice a week before wearing again.

 There is a multitude of things you can follow to maintain good personal hygiene.
 They will help you to sustain an overall healthy lifestyle.
 Good cleanliness habits can help you strengthen your immune system, reduce your risk of disease and improve your general physical well-being.
 And, fortunately, there are numerous proper hygiene for seniors to practice that can help them lower their risk of being unhealthy.